Can I Just Burn the $70,000 Instead of Buying your Business?

 So, essentially, I would be buying:

-Bottom line, this was a loser for me, even with a dramatic reduction in price.
+Bottom line, this was a loser for me and really any other buyer, even with a dramatic reduction in price.
 As planned, the owner and I got back together.

 “I’m not interested.”
 I told the owner.